SModelS/smodels-utils/pyhfintegration/README.md

 | 120 | 1 | 0.19548 | 0.24424 |
 | 180 | 40 | 0.02668 | 0.03223 |
 | 240 | 40 | 0.0075375 | 0.010142 |

+A discrepancy of about 10-20%, sometimes up to 40% is observed.
+According to pyhf developers, this could be due to the efficiencies provided for this analysis, which are at truth-level, instead of the reco-level that are used in the offocial analysis.